fylgja/site/src/components/stretched-link.md

 To use the stretched-link make sure you component is relative positioned.
 Like a the `@fylgja/card`.

-This sample is made with the card component with a nested link.
-And to make the card completely clickable.
+This sample is made with the card component with a nested link and to make the card completely clickable.
 We also added the stretched-link on the nested link.

 ```html